Synchronization of multiple rigid body systems: a survey: Introduction

-Note that the rotation matrix is the only global and unique attitude representation.
-Motivated by this fact, a substantial amount of literature has been devoted to the investigation of attitude consensus \cite{2009_Auto_Sarlette,2009_TAC_Spong,2019_TCYB_Z.Meng}.
+The rotation matrix is the only global and unique attitude representation, which completely represents the attitude.
+Motivated by this fact, a substantial amount of literature has been devoted to the investigation of attitude consensus based on rotation matrices \cite{2009_Auto_Sarlette,2009_TAC_Spong,2019_TCYB_Z.Meng}.
 However, due to the geometric topological constraints, there is no continuous time-invariant feedback which can achieve the global attitude synchronization \cite{2000_SCL_Bhat}.
-Therefore, many researches have focused on studying the almost global attitude synchronization \cite{2014_Auto_J.T_attitude,2018_TAC_JM_n-sphere} and see the references therein.
-The rotation matrix is an element in the Lie group $\mathbb{SO}(3)$ which can describe a complete attitude of rigid bodies.
-It is noteworthy that in some scenarios, the incompleted or reduced attitude consensus has a more relevant practical application such as coordinated pointing of nano-satellite \cite{2017_Auto_Dimos}.
-In \onlinecite{2020_TAC_Dimos_attitude}, the completed attitude consensus and incompleted consensus are both considered in a unified framework, where the completed attitude is represented as an element on $\mathbb{S}^{3}$ and the incompleted attitude is represented as an element on $\mathbb{S}^{2}$.
-It should be noted that the synchronization problem in $\mathbb{S}^{n}$ attracts much interests from different discipling including coupled oscillators \cite{2004_PRE,2011_PRE}, complex networks \cite{2021_Chaos,2022_Chaos,2023_PR}, and quantum mechanics \cite{2015_tac_Mazzarella,2016_TAC_Shi,2017_tac_Shi}.
-More generally, the underlying space $\mathbb{S}^{2}$, $\mathbb{S}^{3}$, and $\mathbb{SO}(3)$ can be considered as a Riemanian manifold \cite{2011_ARC}.
-Due to the geometric topology constraint, the consensus protocol is quite difficult to design and the convergence domain is hard to be determined on nonlinear spaces.
-Recently, there are some novel results in the consensus problem on different Riemanian manifolds based on the gradient flows \cite{2021_TAC_JM,2020_Auto_J.Thunberg}, lifting method \cite{2018_Auto_Thunberg}, and matrix decomposition method \cite{2018_Auto_JT_Dynamic}.
+Therefore, many studies have focused on considering the almost global attitude synchronization \cite{2014_Auto_J.T_attitude,2018_TAC_JM_n-sphere} and see the references therein.
+It is noteworthy that, in some scenarios, the incompleted or reduced attitude consensus has a more relevant practical application such as coordinated pointing of nano-satellite \cite{2017_Auto_Dimos}.
+The completed attitude consensus and incompleted consensus can be both considered in a unified framework on $\mathbb{S}^{n},\; n=2,3$\cite{2020_TAC_Dimos_attitude}.
+It should be noted that the synchronization problem on $\mathbb{S}^{n}$ attracts many interests from different disciplines, including coupled oscillators \cite{2004_PRE,2011_PRE}, complex networks \cite{2021_Chaos,2022_Chaos,2023_PR}, and quantum mechanics \cite{2015_tac_Mazzarella,2016_TAC_Shi,2017_tac_Shi}.
+More generally, the underlying space $\mathbb{S}^{2}$, $\mathbb{S}^{3}$, and $\mathbb{SO}(3)$ can be considered as a Riemannian manifold \cite{2011_ARC}.
+Due to the geometric topology constraint, the consensus protocol is quite difficult to design and the convergence domain is hard to be determined analytically on nonlinear spaces.
+Recently, there are some novel approaches dealing with the consensus problem on different Riemannian manifolds such as gradient flow methods \cite{2021_TAC_JM,2020_Auto_J.Thunberg}, lifting methods \cite{2018_Auto_Thunberg}, and matrix decomposition methods \cite{2018_Auto_JT_Dynamic}.